Please ensure Javascript is enabled for purposes of website accessibility

 Who this course is for:

-• This course is highly recommended for biomedical, electrical, electronics, instrumentation and robotics engineering students
+• This course suits biomedical, electrical, electronics, instrumentation, and robotics engineering students.

 What you’ll learn:

-• Designing and Simulating BJT Circuits with Proteus
+• Simulate BJT circuits effectively with Proteus software.

 Requirements: